 The Andrew Kerr Memorial Home, in Mornington, was established by the Church of England in around 1921.
+From 1921 to 1941 it was run by a management committee.
 The Mission of St James and St John took over management in 1941.
 In the 1950s, the Home was for boys and girls aged 6 to 14 years.
 The site was sold off in 1980 and two family group homes were established in Mornington to care for some of the children from Andrew Kerr.

-The Andrew Kerr Memorial Home in Mornington, was originally established in the 1920s as a large congregate care Home, run by the Church of England.
+The Andrew Kerr Memorial Home in Mornington, was originally established in the 1920s as a large congregate care Home, established by the Church of England and run by a committee of management.

 The building was donated to the Church by Mrs Andrew Kerr and other family members, and its name honoured the memory of Sergeant Andrew Kerr, killed in Fleurbaix, France in 1916.